Entropy measures as indicators of connectivity paths in the human brain: Introduction

 \section{Introduction}

 The topological and functional complexity of the brain is a crucial aspect of its operation; its ability to encode information is not limited to a single scale, ranging from macroscopic to microscopic levels \cite{swansonCajalConnectome2016}.
 Although a neuron is considered the primary computational unit essential for brain function at the microscale, cortical columns composed of anatomically or functionally distinct neuronal populations represent the minimal intelligent units capable of performing logical operations at the mesoscopic scale, which is closely related to noninvasive recordings \cite{spieglerDynamicsBiologicallyInformed2012}.
-At the macroscopic level, techniques such as fMRI and structural MRI provide insights into whole-brain organization, large-scale networks, and functional specialization in areas of the brain.
+At the macroscopic level, techniques such as fMRI and structural MRI provide insights into the organization of the whole brain, large-scale networks, and functional specialization in areas of the brain.
 Recent studies have attempted to bridge the multiple scales of organization into an integrative theory, finding consistent organizational principles of connectivity at both the macroscale and the neuronal levels \cite{scholtensCommonMicroscaleMacroscale2022, vandenheuvelBridgingCytoarchitectonicsConnectomics2015}.

-The human connectome represents the intricate network of structural and functional connections between different regions and areas of the brain, providing crucial insights into how these regions are interconnected and communicate.
+The human connectome represents the intricate network of structural and functional connections between different regions and areas of the brain, providing crucial insights into how these regions are interconnected and communicate~\cite{sporns2005human, hagmann2005diffusion}.
 This understanding is fundamental to unraveling brain function, including processes such as cognition, perception, emotion, and memory.
 Mapping the connectome can help identify abnormal connectivity patterns associated with conditions such as Alzheimer's disease \cite{yuHumanConnectomeAlzheimer2021,yanRichClubDisturbances2018}, Parkinson \cite{bellucciReviewParkinsonDisease2016}, schizophrenia, ataxia, autism, and traumatic brain injuries \cite{foxMappingSymptomsBrain2018}.
 This knowledge is vital for diagnosis, treatment, and potential interventions.
-In fMRI measurements, when performing attention-demanding cognitive tasks, a change in the response of different regions is observed, some signaling increase in activity, some a decrease of activity and some remain more or less indifferent \cite{cab00,gusnard2001searching,simpson2001emotion,corbetta2002control}.
+In fMRI measurements, when performing cognitive tasks that require attention, a change in response is observed in different regions, some signaling increases in activity, some decrease in activity, and some remain more or less indifferent \cite{cab00,gusnard2001searching,simpson2001emotion,corbetta2002control}.